 Kotlin has the support of a range of IDEs and so the developers find it easy to maintain.
-It includes multiple SDKs and Android Studio along with developers tool kit that eases the process of mobile app development.
+It includes multiple SDKs and Android Studio along with a developers’ tool kit that eases the process of mobile app development.

 - 100 Percent Interoperable

-It is seen that Kotlin can call Java methods, so the Java app developers do not find it hard to gel with Kotlin.
-Additionally, the app development companies having a huge Java code base can integrate Kotlin language for efficient apps.
+It is seen that Kotlin can call Java methods, so the Java developers do not find it hard to gel with Kotlin.
+Additionally, the app development companies having a huge Java codebase can integrate Kotlin language for efficient apps.

-One of the major concern of app developers is integrating the older version with the new ones.
+One of the major concerns of app developers is integrating the older version with the new ones.
 But to your surprise, Kotlin is totally reliable.
 Different versions of Kotlin are inter-compatible.